Royal Collection Project: Initial concept and final execution

 the donated collection up to a symbolic seventy-five works.

 The selected fifteen works were first unveiled by Hilary Weston, Lieutenant Governor of Ontario, at Torontoʼs historic Arts and Letters Club in November 2000.
 The watercolours were transported to the United Kingdom and exhibited by the Canadian Government at Canada House in Trafalgar Square throughout December 2001 with a formal presentation to The Prince of Wales taking place on 11 December.
 This event was hosted by the CSPWC/SCPA and the Canadian High Commissioner Jeremy Kinsman.

-There will be a third and final competition and selection taking place in the months leading up to the societyʼs centennial in 2025.
-At that point a body of twenty five watercolours by artists unrepresented in the previous collections will be selected, exhibited and donated to the Royal Collection.
+A third and final competition and selection took place in the months leading up to the societyʼs centennial in 2025.
+A body of twenty five watercolours by artists unrepresented in the previous collections were selected, exhibited and donated to the Royal Collection in 2026.

 The entire Royal Collection is, as of 2011, being photographed and each item given an individual inventory number.
 Within a few years scholars and researchers accessing the Royal Collection site will be able to access images and data by using the corresponding RCIN number.